 Expected volatility is based on the historical volatility of our stock price weighted by grant issuances over the reporting period.
 We use the simplified method to calculate expected life used in the valuation of our stock options.
-The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
-Forfeiture expense is estimated at the time of grant and revised in subsequent periods if actual forfeitures differ from those estimates.
+The

 Stock option activity for all stock option plans is as follows: